 Used CNC Lathe & Turning Center Buying Guide

 CNC lathes and turning centers are the backbone of precision manufacturing.
 From simple shafts and bushings to complex multi-featured components produced in a single setup, the right turning center can transform your shop's capability and profitability.
-This guide walks you through every consideration when buying a used CNC lathe — machine types, critical specifications, leading brands, realistic pricing, and what to inspect before you buy.

 Types of CNC Lathes